mjbeverley/xsibackup/README.md

 The easy way:

 Cut & paste the following line in your ESXi command line and press enter.
-You can get this URL by clicking the right mouse button and choosing "copy link url" in many browsers.

-wget http://sourceforge.net/projects/xsibackup/files/xsibackup_4.2.3.zip/download -O xsibackup.zip
+wget http://33hops.com/downloads/xsibackup.zip -O xsibackup.zip;unzip -o xsibackup.zip;chmod 0700 xsibackup*

-This will download version 4.0.2 to the file xsibackup.zip in your local directory structure.
-You can then unzip it
+This will download last version, unzip it and assign execute rights.

-unzip xsibackup.zip

-Asign the apropiate permissions

-root# chmod 0700 xsibackup

-And do a quick test by executing the script without any arguments
+Then do a quick test by executing the script without any arguments

 root# ./xsibackup